Enhance validator reliability with fallback beacon nodes

 --datadir=/path/to/validator/data \

-- Use tools like Prometheus and Grafana (enabled via
+Failed health checkandHealth status changedmessages. - Use Prometheus and Grafana (enabled via

---monitoring-port=8081) to track validator performance. - Test fallbacks: Shut down one beacon node and verify the validator continues attesting/proposing via the others.
+--monitoring-port=8081) to track validator performance. - Test fallbacks by shutting down one beacon node and confirming the validator continues attesting and proposing via the remaining endpoints.

-This setup ensures high availability for your validator.
-If you encounter errors, join the Prysm Discord community for support.
+If you encounter issues, join the Prysm Discord community for support.